 A fourth significant revenue source for the City is utility user tax revenues.
-The City assesses utility user taxes on telephone use at a rate of 5.75 percent, inclusive of intrastate residential and commercial calls, interstate residential and commercial calls, international residential and commercial calls, and all wireless residential and commercial calls.
-Additionally, the City taxes business and residential electricity, business and residential natural gas, business and residential cable television, business and residential water, and business and residential sewer fees at a rate of 6 percent.122 In 2018-19, utility user tax revenues amounted to \$15.5 million, or about 15.2 percent of general tax revenues.
+The City assesses commercial calls, interstate residential and commercial calls, international residential and commercial calls, and all wireless residential and commercial calls.
+Additionally, the City taxes business and residential electricity, business and residential natural gas, business and residential cable television, business and residential water, and business and residential sewer fees at a rate of 6 percent.
+122 In 2018-19, utility user tax revenues amounted to \$15.5 million, or about 15.2 percent of general tax revenues.
 Over the three (3) year period from 2016-17 to 2018-19, the City's utility user tax revenues were relatively flat, decreasing by a little more than \$100,000 over that period.

-120 Source: California City Finance, "Assessed Valuation of Property by City"
+Source: California City Finance, "Assessed Valuation of Property by City"